COMET

 # replace "kable" with "latex" and see what happens!

-<- sumtable(df_gender_on_wealth, out = "kable")
+sumtbl <- sumtable(df_gender_on_wealth, out = "kable")

-sumtbl sumtbl
+sumtbl

-This is like having a birds-eye view at our data.
+This is like having a birds-eye view of our data.
 As a researcher, we should take note of outliers and other irregularities and ask how those issues might affect the validity of our models and tests.

 Note: see Appendix for a common method to remove outliers using Z-score thresholds.